First1zaza/First1zaza/README.md

 # FirstZxD | Web Application Developer
-Hi!👋 I am FirstZxD.
-You can call me First.
+Hi!👋 I am First.
 So I am Full-Stack Web Application Developer.
 You can contact me at Email: <a>visarnlerdsiri@gmail.com</a>.
 Nice to meet you!

 ## Skills